Workiva/go-rest/README.md

 # Server

-The server package contains the APIs for implementing a RESTful web service.
+This contains the APIs for implementing a RESTful web service.
 The goal is to provide a framework that makes it easy to build a flexible and (mostly) unopinionated REST API with little ceremony.
 It's platform-agnostic, meaning it works both on- and off- App Engine, and pluggable in that it supports custom response serializers, middleware and authentication.

 See the examples to get started.

+# Client

+The rest package also contains a client implementation for consuming REST APIs.
+It includes pluggable request authorization and response deserialization.

 NOTICE
 ------